mattijn/topojson/README.md

 ## Get in touch

 For now, just use the Github issues.
-So that can be usage questions, bug reports, feature suggestions or anything related.
+That can be:
+- usage questions
+- bug reports
+- feature suggestions
+- or anything related

 ## Examples and tutorial notebooks

 The followig examples present different input types parsed to different output types.
-The output types are not depended on the used input type, but are just shown as possible examples.
+The output types are not dependent on the used input type and vice versa, but are just shown as possible examples.

 ### Input Type: `list`